rclasen/qmk_firmware/readme.md

   but with backlight.

 * [lily58](/keyboards/lily58/keymaps/rclasen/) - Has similar issues as
   iris.
-Just got it because of hot-swap support and better iris placement.
+Just got it because of hot-swap support and better pro micro placement.

 * [maltron](/keyboards/maltron/keymaps/default/) - handwired Maltron.
   Thumb cluster is hard to use when resting your palm -> made it